pscally1005/pscally1005.github.io/_posts/delete/2024-06-08-2-ing-brownie.markdown

 - Bake at 350F for about 16-20 minutes, or until a toothpick to the center comes out moist with a few crumbs, but not too dirty.
 If it's clean, the brownies are overcooked

 - Let cool on the counter for a few minutes before transferring to the fridge to cool and set (at least a few hours) before cutting and serving
+Notes:
+- If you choose to make your own chocolate instead, microwave the coconut oil for about 1:30 until fully melted.
+Stir in the cocoa and sweetener until smooth.
+Either way, set your chocolate aside to cool after melting
 ---